petercorrea/any-color-you-like/README.md

 ## Description

-This package does one thing only.
-It samples 20 pixels across the borders of an image and returns the most frequently appearing color.
+This package does one thing only, it samples 20 pixels across the borders of an image and returns the most frequently appearing color.
 <br/><br/>

 ## API